ivadomed/canproco/README.md

 This repository contains the code used in the different projects of the Canadian Prospective Cohort to Understand Progression in People Living with MS (CanProCo).

+For manual correction and manual segmentation of MS lesions, please refer to this repository : [manual-correction](https://github.com/spinalcordtoolbox/manual-correction).

 ## Table of Contents
 =================
 * [Computing Cross-Sectional Area (CSA)](https://github.com/ivadomed/canproco/blob/main/scripts-t2w_csa/README.md)